kaby76/swigged.llvm/README.md

 based upon [SharpLang](https://github.com/xen2/SharpLang), which is defunct.
 The purpose of that project was to compile CIL, and was abandoned when Microsoft open sourced much of the .NET runtime, including RyuJIT.
 But, SharpLang contained a SWIG-generated C# wrappar for LLVM-C, useful in it's own right.
-Swigged-LLVM takes up the C# API for LLVM, drops the MS IL reader, and extends the API to contain additional LLVM-C functionality.
-In addition, Swigged.llvm cleans up some of the problems that were never fixed in SharpLang, and adds several full-featured tests.
+Swigged-LLVM takes up the C# API for LLVM, drops the CIL reader, and extends the API to contain additional LLVM-C functionality.
+In addition, Swigged.llvm cleans up some of the problems is SharpLang, and adds several full-featured tests and examples.

 # Targets

-* Windows 10 (only x64)
+* Windows 10 (x86 and x64)
-* Ubuntu.16.04 (only x64)
+* Ubuntu.16.04 (x64)
-* Android (only x86 and armeabi ABIs)
+* Android (x86 and armeabi ABIs)

 Swigged.llvm can be built and run in the Linux environment.
-Swigged.llvm is Net Standard 1.1 code.
+Swigged.llvm is Net Standard 1.5 code.
 It is compatible with Net Core and Net Framework.
 Swigged.llvm.native is a platform specific library.
 Several targets for Linux are included in the NuGet package.
-Details to build in Linux are described below.
+Details to build are described below.

-## Linking and building with Swigged.llvm from NuGet:
+## Using Swigged.llvm (from NuGet):

 #### Net Core App on Windows or Linux
 ````